kubernetes/website/content/en/docs/concepts/security/pod-security-admission.md

 ## Exemptions

-You can define _exemptions_ from pod security enforcement in order allow the creation of pods that would have otherwise been prohibited due to the policy associated with a given namespace.
+You can define _exemptions_ from pod security enforcement in order to allow the creation of pods that would have otherwise been prohibited due to the policy associated with a given namespace.
 Exemptions can be statically configured in the [Admission Controller configuration](/docs/tasks/configure-pod-container/enforce-standards-admission-controller/#configure-the-admission-controller).